fmarino-ipzs/eid-it-wallet-docs/docs/en/trust.rst

    * - FR9
      - **Emergency and Revocation Services**: implement mechanisms for the immediate revocation of participants in case of security breaches or other emergencies.
    * - FR10
-     - **Scalable Trust Infrastructure**: the system must support scalable trust establishment mechanisms, leveraging approaches and technical solutions that complement delegation transitive approaches to efficiently manage trust relationships as the federation grows, removing central registries that might technically or administratively fail.
+     - **Scalable Trust Infrastructure**: the system must support scalable trust establishment mechanisms, leveraging approaches and technical solutions that complement delegation transitive approaches to efficiently manage Trust Relationships as the federation grows, removing central registries that might technically or administratively fail.
    * - FR11
      - **Efficient Storage Scalability**: implement a storage solution that scales horizontally to accommodate increasing data volumes while minimizing central storage and administrative costs.
 The system should enable members to independently store and present historical trust attestations and signed artifacts during dispute resolutions, with the federation infrastructure maintaining only a registry of historical keys to validate the historical data, stored and provided by the participants.
    * - FR12